 Following on from the first point, I hear a lot of people say, ‘the market is oversaturated’ or ‘it’s too late to start a blog/podcast/YouTube channel and so on.’
 With regard to online content creation and anything else for that matter, I think there’s always room for new and innovative ideas.
 The cream will always rise to the top!
 Each one of us is unique and has something distinct to say, the secret is to explore what makes you different, find a way to express it and try not to lose sight of it.

 3. Follow your passion and stay true to your creativity

 With all the online noise it’s easy to get swept away by the paths, dreams and goals of others.
 Often this can happen without even realising it.
 With this in mind, it’s good to regularly take a step back and ask yourself, ‘what do I really want?’.
-When I do this, it helps me to reset and refocus, getting to the core of my intentions and listening to my inner voice.
+When I do this, it helps me to reset and refocus, getting to the core of my intentions.

 4. We’re all running in our own race